-Alex Ydstie is an associate in Baker McKenzie's Mergers & Acquisitions Practice Group in Stockholm.
+Alex Ydstie is an associate in Baker McKenzie's Mergers & Acquisitions Practice Group in London.
 He works with leading Nordic and European private equity firms and their portfolio companies as well as international corporates and his experience includes advising clients on M&A transactions (including private equity, growth capital and venture capital investments) in various industries, such as the technology, food and beverage, payments, renewable power, and retail sectors.

 Prior to joining the Firm in 2018, he was an associate in another international law firm.